Home

 This is just a sample of what you can do when you visit Boston during the winter.
 If you're staying downtown or in Back Bay, all of these places are easily reachable by walking (bring good walking shoes!) or by subway.

-You can find many more suggestions on the Boston Event Calendars.
 Even though Boston is not a city that springs to mind when you're planning a winter vacation, there's so much to do here that you may want to return again and again.

 All the best,